Home » Uncategorized » Ramos Gin Fizz Recipe: Light, Creamy & Citrusy

 I’m sure the citrusy, light, but creamy Ramos Gin Fizzes are enjoyed other times of the day as well, but in my mind, it will forever be a ‘Brunch cocktail’.

 All that being said, my dad’s Ramos Gin Fizz recipe calls for placing all the ingredients in a blender and letting the blender do all the work!
-This may fly in the face of purists, but I never once thought to myself, ‘hmmmm…this would have been so much better if dad had shook it for 12 minutes!’
+This may fly in the face of purists, but I never once thought to myself, ‘hmmmm…this would have been so much better if dad had shaken it for 12 minutes!’
 Just saying.

 ramos gin fizz with vanilla tea cakes